schmudde/blog/content/posts/2023-05-08-data-is-a-bad-idea.md

 ></footer>
 </div>

 This is the hard one.
-Think of a spreadsheet.
-Data flows through formulas - when a person changes a number at cell A9, the new value propagates through the sheet, updating any referent along the way in real time.
+Think of a spreadsheet where data flows through the various cells to arrive at an answer.
+Update one number in the spreadsheet and the dependent cells update automatically.

 For this to work, the data must have meaningful semantics.
 "3 more than 29" is 32.
 But "3 more days from January 29" is February 1.
 The semantics make two cells or two computers interoperable.
-[TODO: Alan Kay ambassadors]

-The referent must also be findable (with an address like A9) and available.
+Anything short of these clear semantics would require one of Alan Kay's hypothetical ambassadors.

+All data in the flow must have an address so it can be found.
+And resilient software would need a contingency plan in the event that data moves or goes missing.

 That's a lot of requirements!

 File systems like WNFS and Dropbox don't have a standard way of discovering data or notifying changes.
 VCs and OAuth/OIDC are discoverable with a so-called '.well-known' endpoint.
 Solid folks are working on a Webhook (v 0.2.0) standard to serve updates to linked data over REST.